welovemedia/ffmate-docs/docs/getting-started.md

 ## Download & Install FFmate

-FFmate is available for macOS and Linux, with multiple installation options:
+FFmate is available for Windows, macOS, and Linux, with multiple installation options:

 ###  macOS via Homebrew
 Install FFmate easily using Homebrew: